-We also currently expect to file a registration statement under the Securities Act to register shares to be issued under our Director Stock Plan, including the options with respect to approximately shares of the Company's Class A Common Stock that will be issued in respect of previously outstanding Cablevision stock options and approximately shares of the Company's Class A Common Stock that will be issued in connection with Cablevision's restricted stock units, in each case held by Cablevision directors.
+We also currently expect to file a registration statement under the Securities Act to register shares to be issued under our Director Stock Plan, including the options with respect to approximately shares of the Company's Class A Common Stock that will be issued in respect of previously outstanding Cablevision stock options and approximately shares of the Company's Class A Common Stock that will be issued in respect of previously outstanding Cablevision directors.
 These options and shares will be granted, issued and fully vested as of the Distribution date.
 Shares covered by such registration statement, other than shares issued to affiliates, generally will be freely tradable without further registration under the Securities Act.